BKover99/spatialAUC/README.md

 For more detailed examples and usage instructions, please refer to the [Google Colab examples](https://colab.research.google.com/drive/1jWw7JBmPyL7-5L3U3ZvN4J4jZZZZ3Q3Q?usp=sharing).

-## Large Dataset Optimization
+## Large Dataset Optimization - Pooling cells by hexagonal-binning

-If your dataset is too large for computations like this, consider using [Pseudovisium](https://github.com/BKover99/Pseudovisium) for hexagonal-binning.
+If your dataset is too large for computations like this (or just want to pool nearby cells), consider using [Pseudovisium](https://github.com/BKover99/Pseudovisium) for hexagonal-binning.
 Pseudovisium can make your analysis an order of magnitude faster and more memory-efficient.

+## Citation
+To cite spatialAUC, cite the Pseudovisium pre-print.
+###### To be added.

 ## Author